 - Pallet networks or couriers

-Validation of Options - Depending on the reasons for outsourcing, some validation of your objectives may be appropriate before embarking on the outsourcing process can involve considerable management time and expense.
+Depending on the reasons for outsourcing, some validation of your objectives may be appropriate before embarking on the outsourcing process.
+This can involve considerable management time and expense.
 For example, if cost is one of them, then what are realistic savings expectations given the uniformity of the cost base within the logistics industry and the low margin nature of the 3PL transport element?

-Another reason for possibly outsourcing is to be in the correct place in order to meet your customers’ orders in the most cost effective way.
-Being in the correct place may allow you to save money on outbound deliveries, which could be used to improve your margins or reduce your prices, be more competitive and make more sales.
-For an SME a simple Centre of Gravity study will indicate where your distribution centre should ideally be based.
+Another reason for possible outsourcing is to be in the correct place in order to meet your customers’ orders in the most cost-effective way.
+Being in the correct place may allow you to save money on outbound deliveries, which could be used to improve your margins or reduce your prices, be more competitive leading to more sales.
+For an SME a simple Centre of Gravity study will indicate where your central and distribution centre should ideally be based.
 If you have a larger operation and need multiple DCs, there will be a more complex and iterative process of modelling and several C of G type studies will be required.

 - Create project team and resource

 - Identifying potentially suitable contractors

 - Contract negotiations and awarding the contract

 The process can take a lot of time and requires expertise and resource.
 A project team should be established.
 Many members of the team will contribute only part-time as they have their “day jobs” to do in operations or IT etc. If particular expertise is required consideration should be given to using external support.

 The purpose of a tender is to obtain accurate competitive quotations from serious service providers who are capable of delivering the service your business requires.
 Three such quotations would be the absolute minimum you need, but five or six would be better allowing you to shortlist a preferred two or three for final discussions.